Wicksio/wordpress/README.md

-will sort this later so it makes sense
+will sort this later so it makes sense...

 Download the repo with submodules